bashirahsan/DataMiningProject/README.md

 # DataMiningProject
-This is a semester project of CS429-Data Mining at NUCES-ISB completed in Fall 2019
+This is a semester project of CS429-Data Mining at NUCES-ISB completed in Spring 2019

 # Description
 The assigned task was to recover images that had 50% of the values intentionally assigned null by our instructor.
 After recovering the images, we were to train a neural network for image classification.